HDest-Community/Roomba/README.md

 ### Notes
 ---
-- Roombas are only found in backpacks at the moment.
+- Roombas can only be found in backpacks.
+They are also sold by the [Merchant](https://gitlab.com/accensi/hd-addons/merchant) if you have that loaded.
 - The loadout code for the roomba is `rmb`.